jinq0123/hotfix/README.md

 Old tables are kept and new fields are inserted.
 All references to old functions are replaced to new ones.

-The module may change any global variables if it want to.
+The module may change any global variables if it wants to.

 Local variable which is not referenced by `_G` is not updated.
 ```lua